defi-wonderland/op-ref-tokens/README.md

 1.  **Liquidity Fragmentation** – Different origins create distinct `RefToken` addresses for the same underlying asset (e.g., `USDT` from OP Mainnet and `USDT` from Base will be different `RefTokens` on a third chain).
 2.  **Execution Re-entrancy** – Executors must not call bridge methods in the same transaction to avoid re-entrancy bugs.
-3.  **Paused Canonical Bridges** – Until official bridges are live, redemption only works by going back through the originating `RefTokenBridge`.

 ---